 Raiza gestate for over a year and can swim and run (on all fours) within an hour of birth.
 They mature in proportion to food supply; a very well fed raiza can reach adulthood around age 10.
 Male raiza are comparable in height to human males, but female raiza are typically larger.

 The four major "breeds" of raizan morphology are named for colors: Gray, Brown, Blue, and Navy.
 Each varies in fin shape, average build, native range, and of course pigmentation.
-Brown, for instance, are relatively small and prefer warm, shallow, tropical waters, whereas giant Navy prefer cold polar currents and average Gray enjoy temperate zones.
-Blue, who prefer oceanic depths, are notable for having their electrosensory organs on whisker-like appendages called barbels.
+Brown, for instance, are relatively small and prefer warm, shallow, tropical waters, whereas giant Navy prefer cold polar currents, bulky Blue prefer depths, and average Gray enjoy temperate zones.

 Raiza assimilate well into nearly all sapient cultures and are mostly respectful of their rules.
 For example, they wear clothes if there is any chance of contact with humans, even though by human standards they have nothing to see.
 (Their equivalent of pectoral muscles serve no other anatomical purpose.)

 Raiza were once called "sirens" by humans, but that term has developed into an epithet.